KvassBoy/Reddit-Pin-Comment/README.md

 3) Add the subreddit you want to target on line 27.
 Make sure the bot has moderation permissions on this subreddit subreddit = reddit.subreddit('SUBREDDIT HERE')

+4) All done, the bot should run.
+Please make sure to run it in a dedicated folder or directory.
+The script will make a text file in the same directory/folder it runs in to keep track of comments it already replied to.
+If you delete this file or run the script in a folder/directory without this txt file, it could repeat the pin action to comments it has already seen.

 ## Notes for moderators:
 The bot needs to be a moderator on the subreddit you plan to use it on